Toward the Not-Yet: Art as Public Practice

-By Jeanne van Heeswijk, Maria Hlavajova, Rachael Rakes, Yasmin Ahmed, Grace Lostia, Ying Que, the Basic Activist Kitchen, Barby Asante, Athena Athanasiou, Clara Balaguer, Gabriel Fontana, Chloë Bass, Merve Bedir, Black Quantum Futurism, Dhanveer Singh Brar, Louis Moreno, David Bravo, Miguel Robles-Durán, Urban Front, Aimee Carrillo Lowe, Carolina Caycedo, Allan deSouza, Nicoline van Harskamp, Adelita Husni-Bey, Rosalba Icaza, Walidah Imarisha, Hamada al-Joumah, Yasmine Eid-Sabbagh, Nancy Jouwe, Elke Krasny, Sandra Lange, Joy Mariama Smith, Francesca Masoero, QANAT, Lorenza Mondada, Lisa Myers, Carmen Papalia, Elizabeth A. Povinelli, Laura Raicovich, Hafiz Rancajale, Jonas Staal, Ultra-red, Françoise Vergès, We Are Here, Carol Zou
+By Jeanne van Heeswijk, Maria Hlavajova, Rachael Rakes, Yasmin Ahmed, Grace Lostia, Ying Que, BASIC ACTIVIST KITCHEN, Barby Asante, Athena Athanasiou, Clara Balaguer, Gabriel Fontana, Chloë Bass, Merve Bedir, Black Quantum Futurism (Camae Ayewa and Rasheedah Phillips), Dhanveer Singh Brar, Louis Moreno, David Bravo, Miguel Robles-Durán, Urban Front, Aimee Carrillo Rowe, Carolina Caycedo, Allan deSouza, Nicoline van Harskamp, Adelita Husni-Bey, Rosalba Icaza, Walidah Imarisha, Hamada al-Joumah, Yasmine Eid-Sabbagh, Nancy Jouwe, Elke Krasny, Sandra Lange, Joy Mariama Smith, Francesca Masoero, QANAT, Lorenza Mondada, Lisa Myers, Carmen Papalia, Elizabeth A. Povinelli, Laura Raicovich, Hafiz Rancajale, Jonas Staal, Ultra-red, Françoise Vergès, We Are Here, Carol Zou

 Cover design based on a diagram narrating Freehouse Radicalizing the Local, 2008—ongoing, initiated by Jeanne van Heeswijk, and presented as a learning object during Trainings for the Not-Yet, BAK, basis voor actuele kunst, Utrecht, 2019—2020